rakeshbs/rakeshbs.github.io/_posts/2016-08-30-solvitur_ambulando.md

 This is a phrase I picked up while walking across a pavement in Kochi last month.

 Most of the revelations I have had in my life has happened during one of my solitary walks.
 And sometimes in the early morning after a good night's sleep.
-That is why I always say when you are stuck, sleep or take a long walk.
+That is why I always say when you are stuck, go to sleep or take a long walk.